 Pronunciation: Gam1 bong2 tai4 ming4; jīn bǎng tí míng

 Meaning: I wish you success and top marks in your examinations.

-Fun fact: The imperial examination was the civil servant entry examination system, and only the best and brightest of China could pass.
+Fun fact: The imperial examination was the civil servant entry examination system, and only the best and brightest in China could pass.
 Scholars who passed would have their names recorded on the jīnbǎng (金榜; gam1 bong2), a tablet with gold inscriptions with the names of those who passed the exam, signed by the emperor.
 This accomplishment brought great honour and status to their families and has become a saying for students today.

 Pronunciation: Hok6 yip6 jau5 sing4; xué yè yǒu chéng